al-jshen/zshplug-rs-example/README.md

 # zshplug-rs-example

-Basic zsh plugin example where some a Rust program listens to and processes commands from zsh.
+Basic zsh plugin example where a Rust program listens to and processes commands from zsh.

 ## Instructions